mia-platform/distribution/README.md

 ## The Distribution

-The Mia-Platform Distribution is compose of different modules that will install different operators for certain tasks that are needed in day two operation of a kubernetes clusters.
+Magellano is compose of different modules that will install different operators for certain tasks that are needed in day two operation of a kubernetes clusters.
 For now only one kind of operator is chosen for a task but in the future we can support different tools for the same function and the user will be able to select the components that suites it better.